-You did it: You reviewed your credit report, worked on your credit score, determined how much house you can afford, got pre-approved, and became a first-time homeowner.
+You did it—you saved for a down payment and closing costs, worked on your credit score, determined how much house you can afford, got pre-approved, and became a first time homebuyer.
 We’re exhausted just listing all you’ve accomplished!
 You should be proud of yourself—very proud of yourself.

-Pat yourself on the back, but don’t throw away the good, responsible habits that you used to buy a home.
-You want to protect the real estate you’ve worked so hard for by avoiding common home ownership mistakes…particularly within the first year.
+Pat yourself on the back, but don’t throw away the good, responsible habits that you used to save up to buy a home.
+You want to protect the real estate investment you’ve worked so hard for by avoiding common homebuyer mistakes…particularly within the first year.

 Though this list isn’t exhaustive, it does contain the most common mistakes and how to avoid them—which is essential when buying a house.

 1. Purchasing Too Much Too Soon